 The other historians and facts told us that at Karnaprayag Lord Krishna did the crimination of Karna.
 This place has holy importance and it is the 3rd Prayag from the Panch Prayag of Uttarakhand.
 The 5 prayags are Devprayag, Rudraprayag, Karnaprayag, Nandprayag and Vishnuprayag.
 These all prayags are located in Devbhoomi Uttarakhand.

 Karnaprayag is located at the confluence of rivers Alaknanda and Pindari rivers.
 Karanprayag is one of the Panch Prayag of Uttarakhand or the 5 confluences of river Alaknanda.
 The town is situated at an elevation of 1451 meters above sea level.

-Karnaprayag is famous for the famous Karna temple, Karna who was the elder brother of 5 Pandavas.
+Karnaprayag is famous for the famous Karna temple, Karna was the elder brother of 5 Pandavas.
 It is also known as the city of Karna of Mahabharata.
-Karanprayag city connects the Garhwal region with the Kumaon region of Uttarakhand via NH 109.
+Karanprayag City connects the Garhwal region with the Kumaon region of Uttarakhand via NH 109.
 There are many other places to visit in Karanprayag that you can consider visiting when you are in Karanprayag.

-Get Karanprayag travel guide, travel tips and places to see in Karanprayag.
+Get the Karanprayag travel guide, travel tips and places to see in Karanprayag.
 Our guides are always ready to help you.

-Why should you visit Karnaprayag?
+Why should you visit Karnaprayag Chamoli?

 There are some places to visit nearby Karnaprayag such as Nauti Village and Adi Badri Temple.
-You can also visit the exclusive places nearby Karnaprayag which are Nandprayag, Gauchar, Chamoli, Rudraprayag, Gopeswar, Gwaldam and Joshimath.
+You can also visit the exclusive places nearby Karnaprayag which are Nandprayag, Gauchar, Chamoli, Rudraprayag, Gopeswar, Gwaldam, and Joshimath.
 These places are located in the proximity of Karnaprayag.